Sarvxsh555/Mini-Chat-System/README.md

 Here are the main routes used in the application:

 Route	Method	Description :
-/chats	GET	Show all chats
+/chats	GET	Show all chats.
-/chats/new	GET	Form to create a new chat
+/chats/new	GET	Form to create a new chat.
-/chats	POST	Add chat to the database
+/chats	POST	Add chat to the database.
-/chats/:id	GET	Show a single chat
+/chats/:id	GET	Show a single chat.
-/chats/:id	PUT	Update an existing chat
+/chats/:id	PUT	Update an existing chat.

 ⚠️ Note: PUT requests use method-override since HTML forms don't support PUT.